- Oklahoma State Statutes:

 Yes.
 At a minimum, the space should have an A.D.A. restroom and the entrance into the space must be accessible.
 The degree of compliance will be determined by the agency as determined necessary to meet appropriate staff and programmatic needs for the specific space.
 Consult the OMES Real Estate and Leasing Services office or your agency A.D.A. officer for assistance.

-Your agency is responsible for requesting the inspection from the State Fire Marshal or the applicable City Fire Marshal.
+Your agency is responsible for requesting the inspection from the State Fire Marshal.

 - Your agency will be responsible for requesting all inspections.

 - Asbestos: The inspection shall be done by the State Department of Labor.

 - Life Safety Code Inspection: The inspection can be done by either the state fire marshal or the applicable city fire marshal.